Sotaro-Suzuki/Deep_Stock/README.md

 The profit ratio for the past 5 months is therefore 5.25%. <br>

 ## Installation
 This AI currently performs best on Forex EUR/USD, so only EUR/USD is available for automated trading.
-I am also testing AI for bonds, commodities, and crypto asset trading and will upload additional AI as performance improves.<br>
+I am also building a model for bonds, commodities, and crypto asset trading and will upload them additionally as performance improves.<br>
 And currently there is one EX4 file uploaded to this Repositorie.
 So the only platform where trading can be done is on MetaTrader 4 (recommended by OandaJapan).
 I am planning to develop software for any brokerage platform in the near future.<br>
 And since MetaTrader 4 needs to be connected to the internet at all times, it is recommended that the following steps are taken on the virtual environment in the cloud.<br>
 The following is a concrete introduction to the system.<br>